JRCSTU/CO2MPAS-TA/README.rst

 It is an open-source project
 (`EUPL 1.1+ <https://joinup.ec.europa.eu/software/page/eupl>`_) developed for
-Python-3.6+ using :term:`WinPython` & :term:`Anaconda` under Windows 7, Anaconda
-under MacOS, and standard python environment & Anaconda under Linux.
+Python-3.6+.
 It runs either as a *console command* or as a *desktop GUI application*, and it uses Excel-files or pure python structures (dictionary and lists) for its input & output data.

 History
 -------